ballerina-guides/integration-tutorials/transform-message-formats/README.md

 2. Introduce the source code in files with the `.bal` extension (e.g., the `main.bal` file).

 Import the
-- `ballerina/http` module to develop the REST API and define the clients that can be used to send requests to the backend services
+- `ballerina/http` module to develop the REST API and define the client that can be used to send requests to the backend services
 - `ballerina/log` module to log debug, error, or info level information for each client request

 ```ballerina